aridjayarecipes/cutesrecipes.web.app/content/post/2555-how-to-make-favorite-healthy-vegetables-chicken-soup.md

 - " Steamed LG Jasmine Rice"
 - " Bread Rolls"
 recipeinstructions:
-- "Marinade Chicken with lemon juice for 10'.
+- "Marinade Chicken with lemon juice for 10&#39;.
 In a large wok with 1/2 cup of oil, heated, add the chicken pieces and stir fry.
-Browned on both side, don't overcook and then remove, drain, set aside.
-Steam Potatoes for 20'.
+Browned on both side, don&#39;t overcook and then remove, drain, set aside.
+Steam Potatoes for 20&#39;.
 Remove set aside."
-- "Put 1/2 cup oil,fry onion till aroma then add ginger,garlic,mushrooms, capsicum,cardamoms&stir fry for 4 minutes,then add tomatoes,celery, carrots, lemon leaves&lemon rind.Mix all.Add 100ml or more water it depends on individue,1 cube chicken bouillon, salt, black pepper and mix all& let it boil.Add the cooked potatoes&cooked chicken&mix all together,then turn down the heat&simmer 5', cover with the lid on.Test the seasoning.When meat is tender,add the coriander leaves&mix, cook 1'.Turn off"
+- "Put 1/2 cup oil,fry onion till aroma then add ginger,garlic,mushrooms, capsicum,cardamoms&amp;stir fry for 4 minutes,then add tomatoes,celery, carrots, lemon leaves&amp;lemon rind.Mix all.Add 100ml or more water it depends on individue,1 cube chicken bouillon, salt, black pepper and mix all&amp; let it boil.Add the cooked potatoes&amp;cooked chicken&amp;mix all together,then turn down the heat&amp;simmer 5&#39;, cover with the lid on.Test the seasoning.When meat is tender,add the coriander leaves&amp;mix, cook 1&#39;.Turn off"
 - "Discard the lemon leaves.
 Scoop out the soup onto a large deep bowl.
 To serve with a bowl of steamed Jasmine rice or with Bread Rolls"
 categories:
 - Recipe